baranovskypd/goodpress/README.md

 # goodpress (or badpress?)

-> Write to Wordpress, from R Markdown, with a modern stack.
+> Write to WordPress, from R Markdown, with a modern stack.

 <!-- badges: start -->